-It's worth a 1.5 hour drive from San Francisco to Santa Cruz for a bit of old-fashioned holiday fun.
+It's worth the 1.5-hour drive from San Francisco to Santa Cruz for a bit of old-fashioned holiday fun.
 That's where the Roaring Camp Railroad runs a Holiday Lights Train in which old railroad cars, decorated with tons of colorful lights, pass local homes.
 It's an especially festive affair with live music on board and a visit from Santa Claus.

 The Walt Disney Family Museum in the Presidio offers holiday screenings in December of the film "Christmas With Walt," which includes scenes from television specials and even some of Walt's home movies, along with "Mickey's Christmas Carol," a Disney version of Charles Dickens’ classic "A Christmas Carol" book.